 When you think of diamonds, you might imagine glittering jewelry, extravagant proposals, or even Hollywood red carpets.
-But behind every diamond lies a fascinating geological journey, one that begins deep beneath Earth’s surface—in a rock called kimberlite.
+But behind every diamond lies a fascinating geological journey that begins deep beneath Earth’s surface in a rock called kimberlite.

 What is Kimberlite ?

-Kimberlite isn’t just any rock.
-It’s a rare, volcanic rock that acts as a delivery system for one of Earth’s most precious materials: diamonds.
-Found mostly in old, stable parts of the Earth’s crust known as cratons, kimberlite forms from magma that originates over 150 kilometers (about 90 miles) deep, in the mantle—that scorching layer beneath the crust.
+Kimberlite is a rare, volcanic rock that acts as a carrier rock for Earth’s most precious materials: diamonds.
+Found mostly in old, stable parts of the Earth’s crust known as cratons, kimberlite forms from magma that originates over 150 kilometers (about 90 miles) deep, in the mantle, that scorching layer beneath the crust.

 What makes kimberlite so unique isn’t just its deep origin.
 It’s the explosive way it travels to the surface.
 Kimberlite eruptions are like geological rockets.
-The magma moves so quickly—sometimes at supersonic speeds—that it brings with it materials from the mantle, including diamonds that formed under extreme pressure and temperature.
+The magma moves so quickly that it brings with it materials from the mantle, including diamonds that formed under extreme pressure and temperature.

 How Are Diamonds Formed?